by Chris Dunlavy

 Judged by his explosive emergence, the intervening years were rather sedate.
 That move to Spurs was hamstrung by the form of Robbie Keane and the departure of boss Glenn Hoddle, who always regretted not getting time to develop his young signing.

-Spells at and – where he earned two England caps – were more fruitful, if not prolific.
-Yet if the standard of opposition precluded the goalscoring feats of his Withdean days, it was offset by Zamora's development into an all-round centre-forward.
+Spells at West Ham and Fulham – where he earned two England caps – were more fruitful, if not prolific.
+Yet if the standard of opposition precluded the goalscoring feats of his Withdean days, it was offset by Zamora’s development into an all-round centre-forward.

 As a youngster on Wanstead Flats in East London, where he played for the famous Senrab side featuring John Terry and Ledley King, then as a youth player at West Ham, Zamora was slightly built and swift, a pure goalscorer.
 He idolised Tony Cottee.